 What is an HSA?

-A Health Savings Account (HSA) is a pre-tax savings account for employees with a qualified high deductible health plan.
-Those enrolled in HSAs can make accumulated tax-free contributions to pay for health insurance costs for themselves and tax dependents— including doctor and hospital visits, co-payments, eyeglasses, prescriptions, certain long-term care insurance premiums and COBRA premiums.
-They can also contribute to their deductible.
-Funds within an HSA can rollover from year to year.
-Unpaid owners are not eligible for HSAs.
+A Health Savings Account (HSA) is a pre-tax savings account available to you if you are enrolled in a qualified High Deductible Health Plan (HDHP).
+If you are enrolled in a HSA you can make tax-free contributions to pay for health insurance costs for yourself and tax dependents now and in the future.
+This includes expenses like doctor and hospital visits, co-payments, eyeglasses, prescriptions, certain long-term insurance premiums, and COBRA premiums.
+HSA funds can also be used to pay for a covered participant’s deductible.

 What are the caps on the HSA contributions?

 There’s an IRS cap on maximum contributions an employee can make per calendar year.

 - Family: $7,750